 This snowballs very quickly.
 For example, one consumer racked up more than $50,000 in finance charges for a $2,500 payday loan.

 Payday loans are very risky.
 That’s why the federal government has enacted many laws that limit how much they can charge consumers.

 CashUSA.com, on the other hand, offers installment loans with an interest rate that varies by lender but never exceeds 35.99% — which is far more affordable than any cash advance you can find.
 It also offers short-term loans with higher interest rates.

 How Much Can I Borrow From CashUSA.com?

 CashUSA.com is not a direct lender.
 It partners with lenders that consider loan requests submitted to CashUSA.com.
 The lenders on the network fund loans of between $500 and $10,000.

 Not everyone will qualify for a $10,000 loan.
-The loan amount you qualify for will depend on your creditworthiness, income, and current debt load.
+The loan amount you qualify for will depend on your creditworthiness, income, and the amount of debt you currently have.